kgnzt/tria-prima/README.md

     npm i tria-prima --save

-## Three principles
+## Design.

-Three concerns for development.
+Three concerns lead development.

 ### Store

 > The structure, change, and retrieval of state.

-A collection of immutable stores model the application's state, how changes are made to state, and a set of cohesive interfaces for accessing state.
+A collection of immutable stores model the application's state, how changes are made to state, and provide cohesive interfaces for state access.

 ```javascript
 export const user: ISchema.Store {